miso-lims/miso-lims/docs/user_manual/pools.md

 the table.
 Once you have selected the appropriate aliquots, click the "Add" button in the toolbar at the top of the table to add the library aliquots to the pool.

-If your site has [Strict Index Checking](site_configuration.html) rules enabled, Library Aliquots cannot be added to Pools when the
-Library Aliquots have indices which are duplicates or near-duplicates.
+If your site has [Strict Index Checking](site_configuration.html) rules enabled, library aliquots cannot be added to pools when the library aliquots have indices which are duplicates or near-duplicates.

 {% include userman-toplink.md %}